Ozzie Albies Player Props: Braves vs. Reds

-Ozzie Albies -- 1-for-4 in his most recent game -- will be in action for the Atlanta Braves versus the Cincinnati Reds, with Graham Ashcraft on the hill, on April 10 at 7:20 PM ET.
+Ozzie Albies -- 1-for-4 in his most recent game -- will be in action for the Atlanta Braves against the Cincinnati Reds, with Luis Cessa on the hill, on April 11 at 7:20 PM ET.

-He had a one-hit showing in his last game (1-for-4) against the Padres.
+He had a one-hit showing in his last game (1-for-4) against the Reds.

 Ozzie Albies Game Info & Props vs. the Reds